Marketing Manager

 Is This You?

-• Have an incredibly upbeat, positive, “can do” attitude
+• You bring an upbeat, positive, “can do” attitude to everything you do.

-• Have a bachelor’s degree in Business, Communications, Marketing or related field
+• You hold a bachelor’s degree in Business, Communications, Marketing, or a related field.

 Our team is creative, collaborative, and on the leading edge of technology.
 There is no doubt the “secret sauce” to Boingo’s success is our incredible team and culture.
 We take pride in having fun and building awesome products.
 It’s no wonder Boingo’s been named a “Best Place to Work” 8 times (and counting)!